FeddericoWayne/Portfolio/README.md

 ## Usage

-This webpage comes with an html file, a css stylesheet, and a JavaScript file for the drop-down menu.
+This webpage comes with an html file, a css stylesheet, and image assets for the webpage.
-The links on top of the page will take users to specific sections of the webpage.

 ## Credits